1000 Series: School & Community Relations

 1004.4 - Use of School Facilities for Private Profit

-Under circumstances deemed appropriate and acceptable by the Board of Education, certain school facilities may be rented and used for private profit.
+Under circumstances deemed appropriate and acceptable by the Linn-Mar Board of Directors, certain school facilities may be rented and used for private profit.
 Guiding principles for judging acceptability will be good taste, community welfare, availability of facilities, etc.

 School functions will receive priority when scheduling events.